matttrent/matttrent.com/src/remote-development.md

 *Disadvantages:* Hassle to install.
 Need to be online and instance running.
 {{/marginnote}}

 I recently encountered [Nuclide][] when I started working at Facebook.
-It's a package for the [Atom][] that provides a unified development enviroment for Facebook's languages.
+It's a package for the [Atom][] that provides a unified development environment for Facebook's languages.
 It also happens to have the best remote editor I've used.
 And it's a pain in the ass to setup.

 [atom]:     https://atom.io/